-The lowest pass rates were for the ECT, post-op cognitive dysfunction, and sustainability questions.
+Questions on which candidates performed poorly were ECT, post-op cognitive dysfunction, and sustainability.
 Compared to the September 2023 exam, the sub-specialist questions were well answered but candidates dropped marks on the clinical science stems in the questions.
-Prior to sitting the final FRCA, it is important that candidates gain exposure to all the relevant specialties and to remember that knowledge of clinically relevant physiology and pharmacology is essential for the safe practice of anaesthesia.
+Prior to sitting the Final FRCA, it is important that candidates gain exposure to all the relevant specialties and to remember that knowledge of clinically relevant physiology and pharmacology is essential for the safe practice of anaesthesia.